Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: -factored Moduli, 1

 \subsection{Preliminary Lemmas}

-Before constructing the majorant and minorant, we need estimate results of the form (47).
-Note that the results from Section 2 are still applicable in the final decomposition, and the results here are still useful in the later sections.
+Before constructing the majorant and minorant, we need estimate results of the form (55).
+Note that the results from Section 2 are still applicable in the final decomposition, and the results here are still useful in the next two sections.